adi-g15/ipl_pred/README.md

 ### Future Tasks

+- [] readme हिंदी में

+- [] In case of ties, use the binary condition: Either NRR is less or greater (ignore equals condition, will rarely even occur)

+- [] Implement a 'minimum chances' algorithm, that is if the selected team loses all of its future matches

-* Graph of deviations in chances for each team, after each match
+- [X] Graph of deviations in chances for each team, after each match

-* API endpoint to return already computed chances
-* Computing default case in background, and asynchronously request for complete chances from that point on, if available return it, if not return null in data, AND start a task to compute the chances then
+- [] Computing default case in background, and asynchronously request for complete chances from that point on, if available return it, if not return null in data, AND start a task to compute the chances then

 > 3rd one only makes sense to me if on a dedicated backend
+> DROPPED: API endpoint to return already computed chances

+Ek CSK fan dwara aapke liye, Aditya Gupta...
+Create your fork, it's under the Unlicense license 🥳